nopivnick/itp.nopivnick.com/_posts/2019-12-05-discomfort-final-proposal.md

 # Prototyping

-We’ve prototyped the interaction and etched the panes of glass.
-In keeping with Nick’s feedback, we incorporated a single piece of identifying information (our photos) into the design.
+In keeping with Nick’s feedback, we incorporated a single piece of identifying information (our photos) into the etch.

+![Stack of etched panes of glass.](/assets/discomfort/2019-12-05/IMG_5377.JPG)

+We’ve also prototyped the interaction to determine whether the experience can be run effectively in a confined space.

 {% include video id="1gAsYWbZpPgm7IbUV1VFGlg7yGTx-sPn1" provider="google-drive" %}

-![Stack of etched panes of glass.](/assets/discomfort/2019-12-05/IMG_5377.JPG)

 We still have a few logistics to work out: finalizing our safety protocol; how best to document; and how best to conclude the experience.